surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

  - Bar
  - Bubble
  - Table
- - Widget
+ - Funnel
  - World
- - Horizontal Bar

-> **Note :** Some of the options in editing list might be hidden or grayed in situations where they would conflict with other settings you have chosen.

 **Let us see in detail how this charts works.**

 ## Line Chart

- Emphasize the overall shape of an entire series of values, usually over time.
+ Line chartEmphasize the overall shape of an entire series of values, usually over time.

  **1.** Click on **line** tab under **General** section  to compare the data in line chart.